 - Watch online video lectures and collect sufficient resources that can enhance the preparation.
 Also, it is essential to read and learn all the basic subjects quite well as this would add to the strong foundation for other levels of the CS course.

 - Always go for the additionally recommended books and publications based on the time available for your preparation if less time focuses on the course materials provided by the institute only.

-- Practise, like many previous years’ question papers as possible and familiarise yourself with the exam pattern and structure.
+- Practice, like many previous years’ question papers as possible and familiarise yourself with the exam pattern and structure.
 Always remember that “Practice makes a man perfect!”

 - Since it is an MCQ based question paper, the questions are to be read carefully to avoid any silly mistakes.
 Also, without negative marks, the student is free to guess the answers to unknown questions.
-The right techniques of guessing also come from practising previous years question papers.
+The right techniques of guessing also come from practicing previous years’ question papers.

 - During the exam, always attempt the easy questions first and then proceed with the difficult ones, keeping track of the time too.

 Subject-wise preparation tips for CS first-timers:

 - This subject is basically divided into three parts – Business Environment, which consists of 30 marks in the question paper; Business Law, which constitutes for 40 marks, and Entrepreneurship, which makes up the remaining 30 marks.